 The ‘Normal’ We Inherited

 We live in a world where being straight is the default.
 We are supposed to be exclusively attracted to cisgendered people who possess different genitalia than we do.
 We’re supposed to want romance and our chief sexual desire should be intercourse.
-By these restricting guidelines, questioning sexuality is a no-no.
+By these restricting guidelines, questioning your sexuality is a no-no.

 But for anyone who doesn’t fit this mold and wants to explore and question their sexuality, mainstream culture presents quite an emotional obstacle course on the path to self-discovery.